•

 We are delighted that the cooperation with the neighbourhood management of Q85 and Heike Jänischke has been intensified and that we now have plenty of space for sports, games and fun until the summer - and of course for learning during tutoring.
 The project is funded by the Kinderland Foundation Baden-Württemberg.

-Aalen.
 On Friday, a guided tour of the sites of forced labour in Wasseralfingen took place as part of the International Weeks against Racism.
 The route led from the railway station to the newly erected memorial plaques at the former allotment gardens, on to the stumbling block at the Wiesendorf satellite camp and then to the Russian and Polish graves at the cemetery.
-The tour, which was organised interactively by Jürgen Menzel from act for transormation, ended at the memorial plaque and the work of art at the town hall.
+The tour, which was organised interactively by Jürgen Menzel from act for transformation, ended at the memorial plaque and the work of art at the town hall.
 The tour was also translated for Ukrainian participants and the German past and current responsibility for Eastern Europe came up several times.
-In future, the guided tour can be booked as a memorial site tour at the Um-Welthaus Aalen at any time
+In future, the guided tour can be booked as a memorial site tour at the Um-Welthaus Aalen at any time.

 • Great Lake Peace Centre and volunteer program